AlexProgrammerDE/SoulFire/README.md

 ## 👨‍💻 Developer API

-ServerWrecker offers a Developer API to create your own plugins using the plugin API and mixins.
+SoulFire offers a Developer API to create your own plugins using the plugin API and mixins.
-The software may regularly have breaking changes, so you'll have to stick to a version of ServerWrecker or update your plugin regularly.
+The software may regularly have breaking changes, so you'll have to stick to a version of SoulFire or update your plugin regularly.

-To learn more about the Developer API, take a look at the official [plugin example](https://github.com/AlexProgrammerDE/ServerWreckerPluginExample).
+To learn more about the Developer API, take a look at the official [plugin example](https://github.com/AlexProgrammerDE/SoulFirePluginExample).

 ## 🌈 Community